liwangqian/LuaCoderAssist/README.md

 * `LuaCoderAssist.luacheck.maxProblems`: Max problems to
 * `LuaCoderAssist.luacheck.configFilePath`: The path of '.luacheckrc'
 * `LuaCoderAssist.symbol.showFunctionGlobalOnly`: Only functions and global symbol will be show in document symbol list
+* `LuaCoderAssist.format.lineWidth`: Max character in one line.
+* `LuaCoderAssist.format.indentCount`: Indent count.
+* `LuaCoderAssist.format.quotemark`: String quotation style, can be 'single' or "double"

 ## Known Issues